neofloat/RepData_PeerAssessment1/PA1_template.md

 ## 104      835 206.2
 ```

+**Solution:**
-**Solution:** 835 interval contains the maximum number of steps on averge across all the days, which is 206.1698.
+- interval 835 contains the maximum number of steps on averge across all the days, which is 206.1698.

 ## Imputing missing values
 1. Calculate and report the total number of missing values in the dataset (i.e. the total number of rows with NAs)